AndresCR22/WordleClone/README.md

 -->

 **Overview** <br>
-  This project is a clone of the popular word-guessing game, Wordle. <br>
-  It aims to replicate the core functionality of Wordle, providing an engaging and fun way to test and improve your word-      guessing skills. <br>
+  This project is a clone of the popular word-guessing game, Wordle.
+It aims to replicate the core functionality of Wordle,    providing an engaging and fun way to test and improve your word-guessing skills.
+The game features an interactive on-
-  The game features an interactive on-screen keyboard, dark mode toggle, and responsive design for a seamless user
+  screen keyboard, dark mode toggle, and responsive design for a seamless user experience.
-  experience. <br>

 **Files**
   index.html: Main HTML file containing the structure of the web page.